Audio and video settings

-In the application window, go to the Settings menu by clicking on the button.
-Next, select the camera in the Video subsection of Audio and Video.
+In the application window, navigate to the menu by clicking on the corresponding button.
+Then, in the section under the block, select the camera.

 This feature allows you to highlight and enlarge a specific area in the video from your camera, e.g., a board during online lessons.
 The highlighted area will be sent in an "expanded view" in the form of a rectangle.
 In other words, when showing a board during your online class, you can spend less time adjusting the camera directly in front of the board.
 Even if the board is tilted at an angle, other participants in the conference will see it "straight," as if it were directly in front of the camera.